roelofjan-elsinga/portfolio/resources/content/articles/5-lessons-ive-learned-by-working-on-a-product-with-non-technical-people.md

 So by asking a very general question, I got very distorted answers, because that person simply didn't know any better than to write things down multiple times.
 Only through asking more and more questions, like: "How do you do your job right now?
-Walk me through your process.”
+Walk me through your process."
 I figured out what the actual problem was.
 I saw several problems here: you have to enter tasks multiple times, you have to copy & paste the tasks the tasks into an e-mail, there is no personalized task list for assignees, and the whole process just takes far too long.